Power electronics in electric cars

 The onboard charger in the electric car

 Another important power electronics component in the electric car is the onboard charger.
 Charging stations are usually available in three different versions.
 Electric vehicles can be supplied with single-phase or three-phase alternating current as well as direct current.
 Due to the relatively expensive electronics, direct current charging stations are usually only found on motorways.
 Inner-city charging stations usually supply alternating current.
-However, direct current is required to charge traction batteries, which is generated by rectifying and converting the alternating current with the help of an onboard charger.
+However, direct current is required to charge traction batteries.
+This is generated by rectifying and converting the alternating current with the help of an onboard charger.

 Developments in power electronics in electric cars